Pioneer Species - Re-establishing Woodland

 Hippophae species.
 This is another genus that is very useful for re-establishing woodland.
 The plants are, in general, fast-growing though they may take a year or two to get going.
 They enrich the soil with nitrogen and will succeed even in extreme maritime exposure.
 In addition their fruit is incredibly nutritious and has been shown to have a wide range of medicinal applications, including in the prevention and treatment of cancer.
 Many members of this genus sucker very freely and so are not suitable for small areas, though this suckering habit means that the plants are ideal for stabilizing sandy soils or steep slopes.
 This makes them ideal plants for providing shelter near the coast and they are some of the most wind-resistant species that we grow.
 For more information see the Plant Portrait - Hippophae about the plant.
 We would particularly recommend the following two species:-

 - H. rhamnoides.
-Our native sea buckthorn grows wild by the coast.
+The British native sea buckthorn grows wild by the coast.
 The fruit is very sharp, but is exceedingly rich in vitamin C and makes an excellent preserve.

 - H. salicifolia.
-The willow-leaved sea buckthorn is one of my most favourite plants.
-It is not hardy in the colder areas of the country, but where the climate suits it the plant will grow quickly and provide very good yields of fruit.
+The willow-leaved sea buckthorn is not hardy in the colder areas of the country, but where the climate suits it the plant will grow quickly and provide very good yields of fruit.
 This fruit is not as sharp as the native sea buckthorn, though it is still a strong lemon flavour.
-It can also be picked from middle August and will hang on the tree until early winter.
+It can also be picked from mid-August and will hang on the tree until early winter.

 The neutral species